Intrinsic preservation of plasticity in continual quantum learning: Analytical Derivation of Fisher Information Spectrum

 \section{Analytical Derivation of Fisher Information Spectrum}

-In this section, we derive the asymptotic behavior of the Fisher information matrix (FIM) for classical and quantum neural networks trained with the binary cross entropy (BCE) loss.
+In this section, we derive the asymptotic behavior of the FIM for classical and quantum neural networks trained with the binary cross entropy (BCE) loss.
 We show that for classical networks (regardless of activation function), the unbounded growth of weight magnitudes leads to a collapse of the FIM trace, corresponding to a loss of plasticity.
-In contrast, we prove that the unitary nature of quantum neural networks (QNNs) guarantees a stable, non-vanishing FIM spectrum.
+In contrast, we prove that the unitary nature of QNN guarantees a stable, non-vanishing FIM spectrum.